Likhitha1015/RConvCoTM/README.md

 Run the application and open the serial monitor at 115200 baud.

-Run the Python host code when the serial monitor displays:

-Waiting for 10k images
+Run the Python host code when the serial monitor displays:Waiting for 10k images

 The Python script sends images into DDR memory for testing.